drewsonne/aus-colonial-massacres/README.md

 ## Usage

-A machine readable version of the data can be found in this repository at [aus-colonial-massacres.json](aus-colonial-massacres.json).
+A machine-readable version of the data can be found in this repository at [aus-colonial-massacres.json](aus-colonial-massacres.json).

 ## Citation